resources

 Peanuts and Tree Nuts

-All of the meals served in our elementary schools are peanut and tree nut “safe”, meaning Nutrition Services will not serve anything made with peanuts or tree nuts, or manufactured on equipment or in facilities that produce peanuts or tree nuts.
-However, Nutrition Services has no control over what items are brought in from home, and each individual school should be contacted for further information regarding that school’s policies.
+Elementary schools serve pre-packaged peanut butter sandwiches that contain peanuts.
+This is the only menu item that is or will be served by Nutrition Services that contains peanuts, and nothing on the menu contains tree nuts.
+Nutrition Services will not serve anything other than those sandwiches that contains, or is manufactured on equipment or in facilities that produce, peanuts or tree nuts.
+Nutrition Services has no control over what items are brought in from home, and each individual school should be contacted for further information regarding that school’s policies.

-In secondary schools, foods that contain peanuts or tree nuts can be found on the online menus and may be filtered out using the tool mentioned above.
+In middle and high schools, foods that contain peanuts or tree nuts can be found on the online menus and may be filtered out using the tool mentioned above.

 Meal Substitutions